MDDMA: Impurity

-This compound is however occasionally encountered as an impurity in 3,4-methylenedioxy-N-methylamphetamine (MDMA) which has been synthesized by methylation of MDA using methylating reagents such as methyl iodide.
-An excess of reagent or a reaction temperature that is too high results in some double methylation of the amine nitrogen, yielding MDDM as well as MDMA.
-The presence of MDDM as an impurity can thus reveal which synthetic route was used to manufacture seized samples of MDMA.
+MDDMA is occasionally encountered as an impurity in MDMA which has been synthesized by methylation of MDA using methylating chemical reagents such as methyl iodide.
+An excess of reagent or a reaction temperature that is too high results in some double methylation of the amine nitrogen, yielding MDDMA as well as MDMA.
+The presence of MDDMA as an impurity can thus reveal which synthetic route was used to manufacture seized samples of MDMA.